Existing Biz or Brand - New Venture?¹

 - Closing/settlement sheet

 - Bulk sale laws regarding business inventory

 For entrepreneurs who like to blaze trails and make their own rules, a start-up company may offer the perfect fit.
-A word of caution, though while your ideas for a new product or service may be stellar, take the time to put together a business checklist before forging ahead.
+A word of caution, though – while your ideas for a new product or service may be stellar, take the time to do your research and put together a business checklist before forging ahead.

-At minimum, your checklist should address the following questions:
+At a minimum, your checklist should address the following questions:

 - What is unique about my business?

 - Is there a market for what I’m selling in my area?

 - Does my product or service have staying power?

 - Does the local workforce have the talent I need to run my company?